Augmented Analytics Guide: The What, Why, and How

-Augmented analytics refers to the combination of machine learning and natural language generation that automates the production of meaningful insights by business analytics software.
+Augmented analytics refers to the combination of machine learning and natural language generation to automate the production of meaningful insights.

-Whether for building more efficiency into your data analysis process, equipping business people with tools that can answer their data-based questions in seconds, or edging ahead of your competition, adopting augmented analytics can be a strategically wise decision.
+In business analytics software, augmented analytics builds more efficiency into the data analysis process, equips business people with tools that can answer their data-based questions in seconds, and assists companies in edging ahead of their competition.

-Augmented analytics automates tasks by invoking a combination of machine learning and natural language generation.
+Augmented analytics automates insights by invoking a combination of machine learning and natural language generation.

-For example, machine learning can evaluate your data and find the key drivers behind your hard numbers, so you can better understand what factors are contributing to and detracting from your brand health.
+In practice, this means machine learning algorithms can evaluate your data and find the key drivers behind your hard numbers, so you can better understand what factors are contributing to and detracting from your brand health (for example).
 These algorithms analyze thousands of possible data combinations in seconds.

 Natural Language Generation

 Natural Language Generation (NLG) refers to an output of a machine’s findings in plain language.